-Large Programs are proposals that require more than 50 hours of 12-m Array time, or more than 150 hours of stand-alone Atacama Compact Array (ACA, also known as the Morita Array) time.
-For these programs, co-PIs may be specified and the observing time required will be split between the PI and co-PIs' Executives (Europe, North America or East Asia).
+Large Programs are proposals that require more than 50 hours of 12-m Array time, or more than 150 hours of 7-m array time requested as part of stand-alone Atacama Compact Array (ACA, also known as the Morita Array) Science Goals.
+For these programs, co-PIs may be specified and the observing time required will be split between the PI and co-PIs' Executives (Europe, North America, East Asia or Chile).